-American corporations, from technical giants to Texas oil companies, are unhappy with the latest updates made by the Senate in the draft law on sanctions against Russia.
-They aroused the same indignation among the Germans and the Austrians, who are threatened with severe punitive measures in punishment for financing the construction of a new Russian gas pipeline to Germany.
+American corporations, ranging from technical giants to Texas oil companies, are unhappy with the latest updates made by the Senate in the draft law on sanctions against Russia.
+The same indignation they caused from the Germans and the Austrians, who threatened the bill with severe punitive measures in punishment for financing the laying of a new Russian gas pipeline to Germany.
 This bill was so overly stringent that the House of Representatives returned it for revision, and the Senate has once again revised this document.
 However, it is quite possible that they will need to do this more than once.

 Supporters of the Democratic Party believe that Trump was elected by the Russians, and that this was the result of a conspiracy conceived by Vladimir Putin

-The adoption of the Senate bill was stalled last week, when the Republican Party leaders declared that it was contrary to the constitutional provision that income legislation should come exclusively from the House of Representatives.
+The process of passing the Senate bill was stalled last week, when the Republican Party leaders declared that it was contrary to the constitutional provision that income legislation should come exclusively from the House of Representatives.
 In other words, it is a violation of the "blue slip" rule, which establishes two separate legislative procedures in the US Congress.
-This is basically a technical point, but politics is politics, and the Democrats immediately began to call on their supporters to be active in social networks and publish positive materials in the newspapers.
+This is basically a technical point, but politics is politics, and the Democrats immediately began to call their supporters to activity in social networks and the publication of positive materials in the newspapers.

 The United States and Russia are hardly today major trading partners.
 According to the Office of Foreign Trade Bureau of the United States Census, in 2016, US companies exported goods worth 5,7 billion US dollars, which is the lowest indicator after the recession of 2009.
 Since the sanctions were imposed in 2014, American exports to Russia have been halved.